There is an option now on your profile page

 - The flavor text on them even has a bit of a Shout-Out— "The force may be with you..."

 - The actual Infinity+1 Sword, the Yoshitsuna, has the appearance of a laser blade.

-- Let's not forget the other laser weapons that were in Disgaea2.
-There were even laser Spears and Axes.
+- There are other laser weapons in Disgaea 2.
+There are even laser spears and laser axes.

 - Dead Rising, which takes place in a shopping mall, has several toy laser swords you can loot from a toy shop.
 They do terrible damage, at least in the original as compared to the powerful but fragile ones in Chop Till You Drop, but the fact they make you emit a glow when wielded (and, strangely, when held in your inventory) basically make them the game's torches.
 There's also a special unlockable Real Laser Sword, but its durability means you can't use it long.

 - Final Fantasy VI's Ultima Weapon may qualify for this trope.
 It sure looks like a lightsaber, and even extends in length depending on the damage dealt.
 If it does less than 500 HP of damage, it looks smaller than a dagger.
 If it does over 1001 HP of damage, it becomes longer than the character's sprite is tall.

 - Final Fantasy Legend has a weapon called an "L-saber".
 The Japanese version straight up calls it a "lightsaber", and the ones featured in the Nintendo DS remake of Legend II looks exactly like, well...

 - Final Fantasy loves this trope like they love Shout Outs to Star Wars.
 In addition to the aforementioned weapons, there are elemental weapons.
 Moreover, there's a "Light Saber" in Final Fantasy Tactics Advance.

 - One weapon (at circa 1:45) in Super Robot Wars is an enormous laser sword that makes no effort to stop its blade.
 The bloody thing is visible from space.